anubhav9222/hello-world/README.md

 # HelloWorld

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This was seriously done only for fun.
+Don't try this at home.

 ## Development server